jeffluppes/NaturalComputingDNN/README.md

 or using `pip install Gym`

 For the code in this repo, the choice between Ubuntu and Windows should not be relevant (this choice was mainly made for reproducability) but in case you, the reader, encounter errors, know that it can be oddly specific to your environment.
-If you are using Ubuntu we suggest Theano, as tensorflow might give errors.
+If you are using Ubuntu we suggest Theano, as tensorflow is known to give errors.

 ## Installing Keras-rl